Please refer to the Stauffer Library page for Maps & Air Photos hours.

 The air photo collection emphasizes Kingston and the surrounding southeastern Ontario area but imagery covering other areas of Ontario, Canada and the world is also available.

-The library catalogue Omni and Air Photo Holdings Listing (.csv) include records for all photographs in our collections, and are complemented by paper flight line index maps annotated with our photograph holdings.
+The library catalogue Omni and Air Photo Holdings (*new* interactive map) include records for all photographs in our collections, and are complemented by paper flight line index maps annotated with our photograph holdings.

 Digital (orthophotography, satellite data, etc.)

 The fastest growing part of the collection.
 Search the Scholars GeoPortal to get an idea of the extent of coverage in this format.
 The Library is also the Queen's University liaison with Land Information Ontario

 Supplementing a core collection of current and historical Canadian topographic maps are detailed and medium scale topographic maps of many areas in the world, historic and modern city plans, nautical charts of Canadian waterways, soil surveys, past and current census and administrative boundary maps, facsimiles of early maps, and much more.
 We have an exceptional collection of early mapping of Kingston and the surrounding area, in reproduction or facsimiles.

 Books and journals on cartography and related subjects, international, national and regional atlases, thematic atlases, historical atlases in facsimile, cartographic bibliographies and catalogues, and gazetteers are well represented in the Collection.
 Of special note is the portion of the Collection dedicated to Dr. Richard Ruggles who, in support of teaching and research, began gathering materials pertinent to the study of the history of cartography.